 Pastor John, here’s a question we get with some regularity now, from people who have no idea what we’re talking about.
-Give us a simple definition or description of “reformed theology” or this thing called “Calvinism” that we talk about so often on the podcast?
+Give us a simple definition or description of “Reformed theology” or this thing called “Calvinism” that we talk about so often on the podcast?

-Here is what I ordinarily mean when I use the term reformed theology or Calvinism.
-And please.
+Here is what I ordinarily mean when I use the term “Reformed theology” or “Calvinism.”
 Our listeners should understand that others may want to give a lot fuller or more precise meaning.
-So don’t be surprised if you hear someone say: Piper’s definition is way too narrow.
+So, don’t be surprised if you hear someone say: Piper’s definition is way too narrow.
 They are right in one sense.
-Historically, reformed theology would include everything you read in a big systematic theology written by a Reformed theologian.
+Historically, Reformed theology would include everything you read in a big systematic theology written by a Reformed theologian.

-So just take those one at a time and put texts underneath them.
-The glory of God is supreme, the supreme theme of reformed theology.
-So Isaiah 48.
-For my name’s sake I defer my anger.
-For the sake of my praise, God says, I restrain it for you, that I may not cut you off.
-Behold, I have refined you, but not as silver.
-I have tried you in the furnace of affliction.
-For my own sake, for my own sake I do it.
-How should my name be profaned?
-My glory I will no give to another.
+Let’s take those one at a time and put texts underneath them.
+The glory of God is the supreme theme of Reformed theology.
+Isaiah 48:9–11 says, “For my name’s sake I defer my anger, for the sake of my praise” — God says — “I restrain it for you, that I may not cut you off.
+Behold, I have refined you, but not as silver; I have tried you in the furnace of affliction.
+For my own sake, for my own sake, I do it, for how should my name be profaned?
+My glory I will not give to another.”

-I don’t think there is a more God exalting verse in the Bible than Isaiah 48:9–11.
-So the glory of God from creation to consummation is the supreme value that God has in the world and he is pursuing it in all that he does.
-Bring my sons from afar, my daughters from the ends of the earth, everyone who is called by name, whom I created for my glory, God says in Isaiah 43:7.
-And in doing this, in pursuing his glory, in all that he does, which is the theme at the center of reformed theology, he is totally free and sovereign.
+I don’t think there is a more God-exalting passage in the Bible than Isaiah 48:9–11.
+So, the glory of God from creation to consummation is the supreme value that God has in the world, and he is pursuing it in all that he does.
+“Bring my sons from afar and my daughters from the end of the earth, everyone who is called by name, whom I created for my glory,” God says in Isaiah 43:6–7.
+And in doing this, in pursuing his glory, in all that he does — which is the theme at the center of Reformed theology — he is totally free and sovereign.
 That is, he is not decisively constrained or controlled by any force from outside himself.
 He can overcome every obstacle to his purposes and do everything he pleases.

-So here is a text or two on his freedom.
-Psalm 115:3.
-Our God is in the heavens.
-He does whatever he pleases, totally free.
-Or Romans 9:15.
-I have mercy on whom I have mercy.
-I have compassion on whom I have compassion.
+Here is a text or two on his freedom.
+Psalm 115:3: “Our God is in the heavens; he does all that he pleases” — totally free.
+Or Romans 9:15: “I will have mercy on whom I have mercy, and I will have compassion on whom I have compassion.”
 A statement like that is designed to help us embrace the freedom of God.
 He does what he pleases.
 And he does it with absolute sovereignty.
-And what I mean by that is Isaiah 46:9.
-I am God.
-There is no other.
-I am God.
-There is none like me, declaring the end from the beginning and from ancient times things not yet done saying — and here it comes — my counsel shall stand and I will accomplish all my purpose says the Lord.
+And what I mean by that is Isaiah 46:9–10: “I am God, and there is no other; I am God, and there is none like me, declaring the end from the beginning and from ancient times things not yet done, saying,” — and here it comes — “‘My counsel shall stand, and I will accomplish all my purpose.’”

-So those are the roots of God’s action in creation and history, which means that when it comes to saving sinners — and here is where we get down to the nitty gritty, just briefly — when it comes to saving sinners God is free and sovereign in the way he does it.
+Those are the roots of God’s action in creation and history.
+Which means that, when it comes to saving sinners — and here is where we get down to the nitty-gritty, just briefly — when it comes to saving sinners, God is free and sovereign in the way he does it.
 We are dead.
-John Piper was dead in my trespasses and my sins.
+I, John Piper, was dead in my trespasses and my sins.
 I was unable to change my life.
 I did not love God.
 I did not trust God.
 I did not want God.
 I found God boring.
 And, therefore, I was enslaved to my own sin.
-God was not beautiful and he wasn’t satisfying and that is the condition of everybody until God moves.
+God was not beautiful and he wasn’t satisfying, and that is the condition of everybody until God moves.

-Here is where it gets controversial.
-And I am just going to close with this statement.
-We don’t create it.
+Here is where it gets controversial — and I am just going to close with this statement — We don’t create it.
 We don’t create faith with our free will.
-If left to our free will, we will all choose the pleasures of the creation over the beauty of the creator.
+If left to our free will, we will all choose the pleasures of the creation over the beauty of the Creator.
 Our free will is a slave to sin.
-Just read Romans six and you will see that we were enslaved to sin, enslaved to unrighteousness.
+Just read Romans 6:16–17 and you will see that we were enslaved to sin, enslaved to unrighteousness.
 Only the sovereign grace of God can set us free so that we see Christ for who he really is and embrace him as our supreme treasure.
-That is what I mean by reformed theology.
+That is what I mean by Reformed theology.